PARISH FAMILY MASS TIMES

 Wed, Fri - 9:00am, Thu 6:00pm

-Month of The Holy Spirit
+Month of The Immaculate Heart

 Every year, the Archdiocese of Seattle invites Catholics to support important collections.
 This calendar outlines opportunities so you can plan your giving and support the causes most important to you.